apache/arrow-rs/dev/release/README.md

 The Rust Arrow Crates are interconnected (e.g. `parquet` has an optional dependency on `arrow`) so we increment and release all of them together.

-If any code has been merged to master that has a breaking API change, as defined in [Rust RFC 1105] he major version number is incremented (e.g. `9.0.2` to `10.0.2`).
+If any code has been merged to main that has a breaking API change, as defined in [Rust RFC 1105] he major version number is incremented (e.g. `9.0.2` to `10.0.2`).
 Otherwise the new minor version incremented (e.g. `9.0.2` to `9.1.0`).